 OAA Templates

-JSON schemas for describing custom applications and identity providers
+JSON schemas for describing custom applications, identity providers, principals, and secret stores

 OAA utilizes templates (JSON schema) for structuring authorization and identity metadata, combined with a REST API to register, update and manage the data.
 Once uploaded, Veza processes the template payload and incorporates the entities and permissions into the Authorization Metadata Graph.

-For most applications, SaaS Apps and systems the provides a generic and flexible model to capture authorization data for users and groups to the system and its resources.
+For most applications, SaaS Apps and systems the Custom Application Template provides a generic and flexible model to capture authorization data for users and groups to the system and its resources.

 A custom application is structured with the following main entities: